airsonic/airsonic-docs/install/windows.md

 Download the latest [Airsonic Release](https://github.com/airsonic/airsonic/releases), you need the `airsonic.war`.

 Install [OpenJDK](https://openjdk.java.net) or another Java implementation.
-If you're using vanilla Airsonic, make sure you use version 13 or below.
-For Airsonic Advanced with 11.0.0 or newer you need to have at least version 11, but 14 is fine as well.
 Make sure to add Java to your `PATH` variable.

 If you like to run Airsonic as a Windows Service, download the [Non-Sucking Service Manager (NSSM)](https://nssm.cc/download).